 1. Know That Discipline Cannot Be Cultivated Overnight

 Most of us want to learn self-discipline for the purpose of accomplishing another secondary goal (perhaps a long-term one) like that of losing excess weight, spending less money, or breaking a bad habit.
 Accomplishing these long-term goals take time and may not show results immediately.
-As a result, people tend to give up before they see
+As a result, people tend to give up before they see their efforts pay off.

 This is where discipline becomes crucial.
 Being disciplined is largely about continuing to do (or not do) a task repeatedly without letting your thoughts get the better of you.
 For anyone who thinks that all it requires is the decision to do it – they are wrong.
 Although it begins with the decision, you need patience, practice, and self-control to learn this skill (much like learning any other skill).